 Note Windows Server 2003 and earlier versions of Microsoft Windows operating systems do not exhibit this behavior.
-The change of behavior in Windows Server 2008 is intended to protect domain controllers against clients that open too many NSPI connections without then closing the connections.
+The change of behavior in Windows Server 2008 and later versions is intended to protect domain controllers against clients that open too many NSPI connections without then closing the connections.
 Too many connections such as these can result in resource depletion.

-Note The Outlook NSPI MAPI provider that is installed with Microsoft Outlook is intended for use only together with Microsoft Outlook.
+Note The Outlook NSPI MAPI provider that is installed with Microsoft Outlook is intended for use only with Microsoft Outlook.
 External scripts and applications that rely on the Outlook NSPI MAPI provider are not supported.

 How to modify the registry to allow for additional NSPI connectionsWarning Serious problems might occur if you modify the registry incorrectly by using Registry Editor or by using another method.
 These problems might require that you reinstall the operating system.
 Microsoft cannot guarantee that these problems can be solved.
 Modify the registry at your own risk.

 If more concurrent NSPI connections per user are legitimately required, you can change the default limit.
 To do this, follow these steps:

 - Click Start, click Run, type regedit, and then click OK.

 - Locate and then click the following registry subkey:

 - Right-click the Parameters key.